Using the MC/DC Testing Tool

 How to run the MC/DC checker

-Pull their docker image
+Pull their docker image:

 docker pull registry.gitlab.com/gtd-gmbh/mcdc-checker/mcdc-checker

-Launch the docker container and mount your source code that you would like to run MC/DC check on.
+Launch the docker container and mount your source code that you would like to run MC/DC check on:

 cd <some_library>

-docker run -it -v $(pwd):/code --entrypoint /bin/bash registry.gitlab.com/gtd-gmbh/mcdc-checker/mcdc-checker
+docker run -it -v $(pwd):/code registry.gitlab.com/gtd-gmbh/mcdc-checker/mcdc-checker -a

 The -a flag tells the check to run recursively on all files in this directory.
 You should see the script start processing the source code and generating output.
 See notes below for more info about possible error messages.